danieloi/blog-mayowa-me/content/blog/2020-07-20-kindness-v-mercy/index.md

 ---
 title: Kindness v.
 Mercy
 date: "2020-07-20"
-description: Words: their meanings and connotations
+description: Words- their meanings and connotations
 ---

 Look at Jesus.